C'est Si Bon Hotel

 Otjiwarongo - Namibia

 C'est Si Bon is situated in the the town of Otjiwarongo (or Otji to locals), which is often called the cheetah capital of the world, and this is likely to be true as Namibia is home to over a quarter of the world's cheetah population, and much of those live on farmland in this area.
-The town is also well situated for visitors to the north of Namibia, it is close to the Etosha Park & Waterberg and servers as a gateway to areas such as Damaraland and the Caprivi Strip.
+The town is also well situated for visitors to the north of Namibia, it is close to the Etosha Park & Waterberg and servers as a gateway to areas such as Damaraland and the Zambezi Region (formerly the Caprivi Strip).

 The hotel was designed to have an intimate yet African feel to it and is set in large and beautiful gardens, which are frequently visited by several species of Namibian birds.
 Facilities include a swimming pool, bar, laundry/dry cleaning, early wake-up call, Internet connection.
 C'est Si Bon Hotel is centrally located and is next door to the tennis courts.